Introduction

 By delivering higher performance at the same price as the previous generation, Exadata X9M enables customers to reduce the costs of running transactional workloads by up to 42 percent, and analytics workloads by up to 47 percent.

 In Oracle public cloud, the commitment for an Exadata Infrastructure is 48 hours.
 Yes, hours, not months.
-So if you are running your Oracle Databases on older generations in the cloud, why not move them to the newest X9M???
+So if you are running your Oracle Databases on older generations in the cloud, why not move them to X9M???
 High effort?
 Long Downtime?

 Data Guard with Exadata Cloud Infrastructure